 Try changing things up every so often and tracking the results,, it will help you to identify what is working well, and what is failing miserably.
 It can help you pinpoint the best times to post, who your target audience are, what kind of posts get the most engagement, and so on.

 Hashtags are a way for your content to appear in the right places, where people that are interested in the hashtags keyword might be lurking around ready to see your post and follow you.

-The best way to figure out which hashtags to use is to find other people posting similar content to you and seeing what they’re using.
+The best way to figure out which hashtags to use is to find other people posting similar content to you and see what they’re using.
 Don’t just copy all the hashtags other people are using, see what kind of content is using those hashtags and decide whether or not it’s relevant to the content you’re putting out.